shahbaz3112-hub/hack-the-track-shahbaz/README.md

 # 🏎️ RaceIQ: Racing Event Post-Analysis Platform

 ## 📌 Project Overview
-RaceIQ is a data engineering and analytics solution designed to deliver pre-analysis of racing events.
+RaceIQ is a data engineering and analytics solution designed to deliver post-analysis of racing events.
 It combines historical race data, predictive modeling, and an interactive dashboard to help uncover patterns, optimize pit strategies, and forecast lap times.

 ## ⚙️ Tech Stack